1. Home

 Tracker mortgages

-We’ve partnered with Mojo Mortgages to help you compare tracker mortgages with an expert.
+We’ve partnered with Mojo Mortgages to help you find a tracker mortgage with an expert

 They’re a type of variable rate mortgage usually set at a certain percentage above the Bank of England (BoE) base rate.
 Although buy-to-let and commercial trackers may follow a different financial indicator, such as SONIA (sterling overnight index average).

 As with all variable mortgages, the interest rate can rise or fall during your deal period.
-Trackers are often cheaper than fixed-rate mortgage deals during the initial deal period, but could go up straight away.
+Trackers are often cheaper during the initial period of a fixed-rate mortgage.

 That said, it’s easier to predict tracker rate changes than changes in other variable rate mortgages, as they only change when the base rate - or other financial indicator - does, rather than at the lender’s discretion.